JohnXLivingston/civicrm-cleaner/README.md

 # You can add current date to prevent mixing execution results:
 ./bin/cli.php contact_trash --run rollback -v --max 2 /tmp/result.$(date '+%Y-%m-%d.%H.%M.%S').csv
 ```

+Note: avoid running it as root.
+Add something like `sudo -u www-data` on front of these commands if you are connected as root.

+For a full list of commands, options and arguments, use `--help`.

 ## Developpement